segmentio/substrata-swift/README.md

 Using JavascriptCore (and other engines in the future) has been simplified.
 No more messing with JSValues, type conversion and messy call sites to use Javascript.

+NOTE: This project is currently in the Pilot phase and is covered by Segment's [First Access & Beta Preview Terms](https://segment.com/legal/first-access-beta-preview/).
+We encourage you to try out this new library.
+Please provide feedback via Github issues/PRs, and feel free to submit pull requests.

 ### Quick Start

 Values are converted automatically to the appropriate types